Create-Community/Website/content/workshops/Meet-and-greet/Meet and Greet.md

 ## Plans going forward

-We would like to start host bi-weekly get-togethers that encourage members to bring a project to work on and either have the space to work alone or with fellow like-minded members.
-I (Braeden) will be hosting these and working on projects in a clean a quiet boardroom. <br/>
+We are starting to host bi-weekly get-togethers that encourage members to bring projects that they can either work on alone or with fellow like-minded members.
+I (Braeden) will be organizing these and working on my own projects at CanScribe College, 1226 Ellis Street, in a clean and quiet boardroom.

-We'll keep updating our [Substack](https://createcommunitysociety.substack.com/?utm_campaign=profile_chips) to let everyone know when we will be opening the doors for collaboration so subscribe to stay tuned in!
+We'll keep updating our Substack to let everyone know when we will be opening the doors for collaboration, so subscribe to stay tuned in!